IMPORTANT NOTICE

 If your HRA is fully claims eligible and any of the situations listed below apply to you, you should consider limiting your HRA coverage to help avoid future hassles.

-- Medicare Coordination.
+Medicare Coordination.
 You’re still employed by the employer who set up your HRA and you, your spouse, or a dependent have Medicare coverage, and you don’t want to be forced to use up your HRA funds before Medicare will pay claims.

-- HSA Eligibility.
+HSA Eligibility.
 You, your spouse, or a dependent are making or receiving contributions to a health savings account (HSA).
 To be eligible for HSA contributions, IRS rules require that you have no other first-dollar coverage.
 This includes full HRA coverage.

-- Premium Tax Credit Eligibility.
+Premium Tax Credit Eligibility.
 You, your spouse, or a dependent are purchasing insurance through a marketplace exchange and are taking the Premium Tax Credit (subsidy).

 You can avoid potential problems by electing limited HRA coverage for yourself, your spouse, and/or a dependent as needed.
 Just complete and submit a Limited HRA Coverage Election form.
 The form, which contains more details, is available online.
-Log in and click Resources.
+Log in at HRAveba.org and click Resources.

 You can keep filing claims while on military leave.